Courtesy of Scoot Airlines, we recently tested whether its Sydney-Athens services were age-friendly and offered a viable gateway to Europe.

 But we didn’t experience that woozy ‘drunken’ feeling, or the slight ache in the pit of the stomach.

-We’re unsure whether the Scoot Dreamliner’s continual lighting system was the reason ……. but there was a definite difference which, as senior travellers, we really appreciated.
+We’re unsure whether the Scoot Dreamliner’s continual lighting system was the reason ……. but there was a definite difference which we really appreciated.